-The Jewish Community of the Republic of Macedonia is one of the five religious communities included in the Constitution of the Republic.
+The Jewish Community of the Republic of North Macedonia is one of the five religious communities included in the Constitution of the Republic.
 With its 250 members, it is the heir of the pre-war Jewish communities of Bitola, Shtip and Skopje.
-The history of the Jews in the Republic of Macedonia dates back to the fourth century BCE.
-The settling of Jewish people took place after Alexander the Great’s conquest of Asia Minor in 330 BCE.
+The history of the Jews in the Republic of North Macedonia dates back to the fourth century BCE.
+The settling of Jewish people took place in the region from 330 BCE.
 There is evidence of Jewish settlements at all ages; however, one of the most important is the remnants of a synagogue in the ancient city of Stobi that testifies to organized Jewish life as early as the third century CE.

-The greatest influx of Jews to Macedonia took place from 1492 to 1496 with the expulsion of the Sephardic Jews from Spain and Portugal.
+The greatest influx of Jews to North Macedonia took place from 1492 to 1496 with the expulsion of the Sephardic Jews from Spain and Portugal.
 The Sephardic Jews spoke Ladino, brought with them elements of a developed culture and suppressed the culture of Roman Jews.
-The communities coexisted with other nationalities and communities in Macedonia till the Shoah.
+The communities coexisted with other nationalities and communities in North Macedonia until the Shoah.

 In terms of organization, today’s Community consists of an Assembly comprising all adult members of the Community, a Board of Directors consisting of seven members, and the President of the Community (who is also President of the Board).
 Furthermore, the members are organized in different committees that provide for the Community’s needs and are in charge of various aspects of its activities: Culture Committee, Social Committee, Religious Committee, and Committee on Preservation of Jewish Cemetery.